Table of Contents

 Organs to be transplanted may be obtained either from a living donor or from a deceased donor (post-mortem donation).
 There are some advantages to the living donation: There is little or no waiting time and a longer functioning of the donor organ and a higher life expectancy for the receiver can be expected.

 Post-mortem donation means that the organ stems from a person that has been determined brain dead.
-The criteria for a possible donor include the matching of HLA-antigens.
+The criteria for a possible donor include the matching of the human leukocyte antigens (HLA) complex.
 The waiting time for such a donor organ is usually several years and is bridged by dialysis (‘blood cleansing’).

 Some complications may occur after a kidney transplant.
 In addition to the risk of wound infection, thrombosis, and other typical postoperative complications, there may be a rejection.
 In order to minimize the risk, the receiver will have to take immunosuppressants his entire life.